nathancheung22/password-manager/README.md

 # Password Manager

-Why pay for lastpass when you can make it yourself
+Why pay for lastpass when you can make it yourself.
+Feel free to submit pull requests, especially if you see any critical errors 😀

 ### How effective is this?
 - The master password is stored as a hash with a randomly generated salt value attached to it.
 It uses an algorithm based on the Blowfish cipher, and is the default algorithm for OpenBSD